Olasogba/Algos/README.md

 ===
 - All solution files should be kept clean and should only contain the best answers to their corresponding problems.
 - Practice may only be done in the question files.
+- All code must be clean.
+No unnecessary comments, except to pass a message across, comment your code block with your name so we know you're the author.